openpathsampling/openpathsampling/docs/topics/tis_analysis.rst

 ============

-OpenPathSampling tries to give reasonable default approaches to analyze results from transition interface smapling.
+OpenPathSampling tries to give reasonable default approaches to analyze results from transition interface sampling.
 These defaults are run through the :class:`.TransitionNetwork` objects, after using the ``rate_matrix`` method for that network.
 The main analysis sections of the main examples show how to use the default analysis.